AlphaSap/charity-website/README.md

-# Charity Website for a Dholar Communitya
+# Charity Website for a Dholar Community